Considerations for Microsoft Azure

 # Performance and reliability

-During our tests and usage, Azure has proved to be the least reliable of all the support cloud providers.
-We have noticed substandard network performance and substandard disk IO performance when compared to AWS and GCP.
+During our tests and usage, AWS and GCP have proved to be more reliable support cloud providers.
+We have noticed AWS and GCP provide superior network performance and sufficient disk IO performance when compared to Azure, so this should be considered when choosing your cloud support provider.

-Many Azure regions do not have the minimum number of availability zones required to support the deployment of managed EventStoreDB clusters.
-At the moment, you can only deploy EventStoreDB clusters in regions with three or more availability zones.
+At the moment, you can deploy EventStoreDB clusters only in regions with three or more availability zones, and many Azure regions do not have the minimum number of availability zones to support the deployment of managed EventStoreDB clusters.
 In the future, we plan to allow the deployment of single node topologies to all regions.
 We'll also introduce a new topology that allows cluster deployments to a single availability zone.

-Prices for compute resources (virtual machines) in Azure are generally higher, compared with AWS and GCP.
-Therefore, you will find that managed EventStoreDB deployments in Azure are more expensive.
+Prices for computing resources (virtual machines) in Azure are generally higher, compared with AWS and GCP, and this is reflected in the costs for managed EventStoreDB deployments.
+As EventStoreDB requires at least two CPU cores and the smallest instance size in Azure is more expensive, the